-My research group is studying aerosols (airborne particulate matter) associated with mining activity such as wind-blown dust from mine tailings impoundments, and smelting process emissions.
+My research group studied aerosols associated with mining activity such as wind-blown dust from mine tailings impoundments and smelting process emissions.
 We operate aerosol sampling equipment including MOUDIs and an SMPS analyzer at two field sites contaminated with arsenic and lead: the Iron King mine tailings near Dewey-Humboldt, Arizona; and the ASARCO copper mine and smelter in Hayden, Arizona (Journal of Water Air and Soil Pollution, 221, 145-157, 2011).

-I also serve as PI on an EPA Pollution Prevention (P2) grant.
-Together with a local non-profit, the Sonora Environmental Research Institute (SERI), we monitor metals in PM10 samples obtained in the south side of Tucson, and train promotoras (community health workers) to visit small businesses and to encourage them to lower emissions of air toxics, and to reduce water use.
+I also served as PI on an EPA Pollution Prevention (P2) grant.
+Together with a local non-profit, the Sonora Environmental Research Institute (SERI), we monitored metals in PM10 samples obtained in the south side of Tucson, and trained promotoras (community health workers) to visit small businesses and to encourage them to lower emissions of air toxics, and to reduce water use.

-We are developing forecasting capability for direct normal solar insolation using the Weather Research Forecast model; and we are examining the effects of atmospheric aerosols on solar radiation received at the surface using a high resolution spectrophotometer to make daily observations.
-Work on a solar concentrator/photovoltaic array with Roger Angel (co-PI) and Raytheon Corp. was completed in 2010.
+We developed forecasting capability for direct normal solar insolation using the Weather Research Forecast model; and we are examining the effects of atmospheric aerosols on solar radiation received at the surface using a high-resolution spectrophotometer to make daily observations.
+Work on a solar concentrator/photovoltaic array was completed in 2010.
 A 2-m diameter mirror was assembled, fitted to a solar tracker, and installed and tested at a Raytheon facility near the airport.
-The project was largely supported by SFAz.
+The project was largely supported by Science Foundation Arizona.